electric-eloquence/fepper/README.md

 Run `fp syncback` or `fp template` to execute the Templater.

 * Be sure that `backend.synced_dirs.templates_dir` and `backend.synced_dirs.templates_ext` are set in `pref.yml`.
+* The default `templates_dir` and `templates_ext` settings in `pref.yml` can be overridden by similarly named settings in the template-specific YAML files.
 * Templates prefixed by "\_\_" will be ignored by the Templater as will files in the `_nosync` directory.
 * The Templater will recurse through nested Mustache templates if the tags are written in the verbose syntax and have the `.mustache` extension, i.e. `{{> 02-organisms/00-global/00-header.mustache }}`.
 * However, the more common inclusion use-case is to leave off the extension, and not recurse.